teddymaef/learncassandra/en/model/cql_and_data_structure.md

 Internal column names for map, list and set items have different patterns:
 * For map, each item in the map becomes a column, and the column name is the combination of the map column name and the key of the item, the value is the value of the item
-* For list, each item in the list becomes a column, and the column name is the combination of the map column name and the UUID of the item order in the list, the value is the value of the item
+* For list, each item in the list becomes a column, and the column name is the combination of the list column name and the UUID of the item order in the list, the value is the value of the item
-* For set, each item in the set becomes a column, and the column name is the combination of the map column name and the item value, the value is always empty
+* For set, each item in the set becomes a column, and the column name is the combination of the set column name and the item value, the value is always empty

 ## References